 It snows few times only during winter.
 So if you have never enjoyed making a snowman, if it snows, this will be another interesting thing to do in winter.

 If you guaranteed want to enjoy the snow, then go to Scotland.

 What is suitable clothing for winter in England?

 Ladies should carry stockings.
 You should wear warm clothing that covers your feet and head/ears.
 Carry sets of warm socks, a very warm winter jacket with hood, jeans or alike thick clothing.

-Also carry hand gloves with you.
-Carry warm night gowns /sleep suits.
+Also, carry hand gloves with you.
+Carry warm nightgowns/sleep suits.

-on getting and reading your train ticket, the high speed, and regional train system; a link of train schedules.
+England Trains – Information on getting and reading your train ticket, the high speed, and regional train system; a link of train schedules.